Aging in Place Remodeling: Expert Guidance on Home Modifications That Protect Independence

 What are the most important home modifications to start with?

+From an expert perspective, priorities typically include safe entry and exit, bathroom safety upgrades, and one-level living solutions.
 These changes address the most common causes of falls and loss of independence.

 Why is a zero-step entry considered so important?